 Bettina holds an MSc in Development Management from London School of Economics and Political Science, and a BA in Geography from King’s College London.

-Olivia Mooney, Senior Manager, Governance Issues
+Olivia Mooney, Head of Governance Issues

 Olivia joined the PRI in August 2014.
 She is responsible for engagements on corporate governance issues.